gbellocchi/richie-docs/source/richie-sld-toolchain/sld.rst

 Specifications are collected in the platform library (:code:`src/platforms/`), including the following sections:

-* :code:`specs/`: This location contains the platform specification file :code:`platform_specs.py`, which guides the :smallcap:`Richie toolchain` on how to specialize the accelerator-rich HeSoC.
+* :code:`specs/`: This location contains the platform specification file :code:`platform_specs.py`, which drives the specialization of the HeSoC platform.